grafana/github-datasource/docs/sources/setup/configuration.md

 # Configuration

 You will need a GitHub Access Token to use the plugin.
-Below is a table that indicates what requirements must be matched before the plugin can be used.
+Below is a table that indicates what minimum requirements must be matched before the plugin can be used.

 Options: